killercup/trpl-ebook/trpl/concurrency.md

 ```

 `Arc<T>` by default has immutable contents.
 It allows the _sharing_ of data
-between threads, but shared mutable data is unsafe and when threads are
+between threads, but shared mutable data is unsafe—and when threads are
-involved can cause data races!
+involved—can cause data races!

 Usually when we wish to make something in an immutable position mutable, we use